KarenJoo/KarenJoo/README.md

     - Current Student Course: "Development Platforms"

-    - Personal project: Creating my portfolio

-    - Learning React and anime.js
+    - Learning Strapi, React and anime.js

 ## 📫 How to reach me: